mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Is there a way to restore a default brush that I have mistakenly overwritten with new settings to default?
 ----------------------------------------------------------------------------------------------------------

 Yes.
-First go to the resource folder, which is in
+First go to the resource folder, which is in...

 Linux
     :file:`$HOME/.local/share/krita/`